 We entered into an agreement to form a joint venture company with Zhejiang Medicine Co., Ltd. and Beijing Make-Friend Medicine Technology Co., Ltd. effective September 27, 2011.
-The joint venture agreement provides for the joint venture company to develop and commercialize MN-221 in China.
-A sublicense under which the joint venture company will license MN-221 from us will be required, which sublicense will require the consent of Kissei.
-We have not entered into the sublicense of MN-221 with the joint venture company as of the date of this report.
-There is no assurance the sublicense will be executed and there is no assurance that the joint venture company will be able to proceed with the development of MN-221 in China.
+The joint venture agreement provides for the joint venture company, Zhejiang Sunmy Bio-Medical Co., Ltd. ("Zhejiang Sunmy"), to develop and commercialize MN-221 in China.
+A sublicense will be required under which Zhejiang Sunmy will license MN-221 from us.
+We have not entered into the sublicense of MN-221 with Zhejiang Sunmy as of the date of this report.
+There is no assurance the sublicense will be executed and there is no assurance that Zhejiang Sunmy will be able to proceed with the development of MN-221 in China.

-MN-221 for Chronic Obstructive Pulmonary Disease Exacerbations
+Chronic Obstructive Pulmonary Disease Exacerbations:

-Indication Overview and Market Opportunity.
-A COPD exacerbation is a sustained worsening of the patient's condition, from the stable state and beyond normal day-to-day variations, that is acute in onset and necessitates a change in regular medication in a patient with underlying COPD.
+A COPD exacerbation is a sustained worsening of the patient's condition that is acute in onset and necessitates a change in regular medication in a patient with underlying COPD.
 Exacerbations are associated with a significant increase in mortality, hospitalization and healthcare utilization.
-According to data from the National Heart, Lung, and Blood Institute, an estimated 12.1 million adults had a diagnosis of COPD in the U.S. in the year 2001 and about 24 million adults have evidence of impaired lung function indicating that COPD is under diagnosed.
-According to data from the National Heart, Lung, and Blood Institute, in the year 2000, there were 119,000 deaths, 726,000 hospitalizations, and 1.5 million hospital emergency department visits due to COPD in the U.S. The age-adjusted death rate for COPD increased more than 30 percent since 1980, according to a 2010 report on COPD from the American Lung Association, which used data from the Centers for Disease Control and Prevention.
-In 2002, according to the National Heart, Lung, and Blood Institute, direct costs for COPD were \$18.0 billion and indirect costs were \$14.1 billion in the U.S. In 2010, according to the American Lung Association, the direct costs for COPD were approximately \$29.5 billion and indirect costs were approximately \$20.4 billion in the U.S. We believe there remains an unmet medical need for a safe and effective treatment for COPD exacerbations that could relieve bronchospasm and prevent some of these hospitalizations.
+The number of deaths due to COPD in the U.S. has more than doubled since 1980 to more than 124,000, according to a 2011 report on COPD from the American Lung Association, which used data from the Centers for Disease Control and Prevention.
+In 2010, according to the American Lung Association, the direct health care costs for COPD were \$29.5 billion and indirect costs were \$20.4 billion in the U.S. We believe there remains an unmet medical need for a safe and effective treatment for COPD exacerbations that could relieve bronchospasm and prevent some of these hospitalizations.

-Overview of MN-221 in COPD Exacerbations.
-In July 2009, we announced our plan to evaluate MN-221 for the treatment of COPD exacerbations.
-Inhaled \$2-adrenergic receptor agonists, which are the current standard of care, are often inadequate to control the symptoms of COPD exacerbations.
-We believe that MN-221 may offer an immediate intravenous delivery for this life-threatening condition for patients who cannot get the full benefit from treatment with inhaled \$2-adrenergic receptor agonists due to severe bronchoconstriction.
-In addition, we believe that MN-221 may offer the potential for fewer cardiovascular side effects than older \$2-adrenergic receptor agonists due to its greater selectivity for the \$2-adrenergic receptor.
+In July 2009 we announced our plan to evaluate MN-221 for the treatment of COPD exacerbations.
+Inhaled \(\textit{B2}\)-adrenergic receptor agonists, which are the current standard of care, are often inadequate to control the symptoms of COPD exacerbations.
+We believe that MN-221 may offer an immediate intravenous delivery for this life-threatening condition for patients who cannot get the full benefit from treatment with inhaled \(\textit{B2}\)-adrenergic receptor agonists due to severe bronchoconstriction.
+In addition, we believe that MN-221 may offer the potential for fewer cardiovascular side effects than older \(\textit{B2}\)-adrenergic receptor agonists due to its greater selectivity for the \(\textit{B2}\)-adrenergic receptor.
 This could be very significant due to the relative older age population seen in COPD patients who tend to have more underlying heart disease.
 On October 13, 2011, we entered into an agreement with Kissei to expand research and development services pertaining to the use of MN-221, including MN-221 for the treatment of COPD exacerbations.
-The current CL-012 trial, wherein enrollment is expected to be completed around the end of the second quarter of 2012, is a component of that agreement.